state-spaces/s4/README.md

 For users who would like to import a single file that has the self-contained S4 layer, a standalone version can be found at `src/models/sequence/ss/standalone/s4.py`.

+We include a simple example in PyTorch (`example.py`) that only depends on the standalone S4 layer.
+This file shows you how to build models with the S4 layer, using a standard backbone (`S4Model`) for sequence classification on MNIST and CIFAR-10.

 ### Long Range Arena (LRA)